Tumauini Church

-The San Matias Parish Church (Spanish: Iglesia Parroquial de San Matías), commonly known as Tumauini Church, is a Roman Catholic church in the municipality of Tumauini, Isabela, Philippines, within the jurisdiction of the Roman Catholic Diocese of Ilagan.
+Saint Matthias Parish Church, commonly known as Tumauini Church, is a Roman Catholic church in the municipality of Tumauini, Isabela, Philippines, within the jurisdiction of the Diocese of Ilagan.
 It became a separate parish independent from Cabagan under the advocacy of Saint Matthias in 1751.

 The church, known for its brick, Baroque-style architecture, was declared a National Cultural Treasure by the National Museum of the Philippines.
 Together with the churches of Boljoon, Guiuan, Loboc and Lazi, the Tumauini Church has been considered for the UNESCO World Heritage Tentative List since 2006 under the collective group of Baroque Churches of the Philippines (Extension).

 History

 The first church made of nipa and other light materials was built by the Dominican priest Francisco Nuñez in 1707, and dedicated to Saint Matthias.
 Tumauini became an independent parish from Cabagan in 1751.
 The current church was built under the auspices of another Dominican, Domingo Forto, in 1783 and later continued by the priest Antonio Herrera in 1788.
 In constructing the church, Forto hired artisans from as far south as Pampanga.
 It was completed in 1805.

 The church was damaged during the Second World War; a faithful reconstruction program followed, with undamaged parts of the church building retained.